Melilot: benefits, dosage, contraindications

 ✪✪✪✪

-Melilot provides benefits due to its effects on the veno-lymphatic system.
+Melilot offers benefits thanks to its effects on the venous-lymphatic system.
 By improving vascular tone and increasing lymphatic flow, melilot helps reduce venous stasis, a key factor in the development of varicose veins and hemorrhoids.
-Additionally, melilot's activation of phagocytes helps decrease local inflammation, offering relief in cases of varicose veins and hemorrhoids where inflammation and pain are often present.
-Melilot's ability to promote healing and tissue regeneration can also be beneficial in the repair of vascular damage associated with phlebitis.
-The European Medicines Agency (EMA) recognizes melilot as a traditional product for relieving symptoms of discomfort and heaviness of the legs related to minor venous circulatory disorders.
+In addition, activation of phagocytes by melilot contributes to reducing local inflammation, thereby providing relief in cases of varicose veins and hemorrhoids, where inflammation and pain are often present.
+Melilot's ability to promote healing and tissue regeneration may also be beneficial in repairing vascular damage associated with phlebitis.
+The European Medicines Agency (EMA) recognizes melilot as a traditional product to relieve symptoms of discomfort and heaviness in the legs associated with minor venous circulatory disorders.

 Posologie